Poole VTS

 Arrival:

 Shipping due at the Port should send their ETA 24h in advance to Poole VTS and the port agents indicating requirement for a Pilot when appropriate.
-CERS, ISPS documentation and Pilot Card or Master’s Form should be e-mailed to vts@phc.co.uk on departure from previous port.
-More information on Pilotage is available here.
+CERS workbooks, any additional ISPS documentation plus the ship’s Pilot Card or Master’s Return Form should be e-mailed to vts@phc.co.uk on departure from previous port.

 Authorisations and Notifications Forms: